 However, there are also concerns and criticisms regarding privacy and data protection in the TI.
 Health data is usually stored for many years.
 If it becomes public, it can be difficult to delete it again.
 Because the data is stored centrally by a few providers, a malicious attack can lead to the disclosure of sensitive data of millions of insured people.
 Such data leaks have occurred repeatedly in other countries with electronic patient data, e.g. the US, Brazil or Finland.
 In the worst case this could, for example, lower your credit rating or your chances of getting a new rental flat, for example.
 In December 2020, security experts from Münster University of Applied Sciences (link to a German website) were able to find about 200 incorrectly configurated eHealth connectors over insufficiant secured internet connections and read out confidential patient data.
 Card terminals have also already been manipulated by IT experts (link to a German website).
 There is no 100% security in data networks.

-As practical as the electronic patient record may be, it is still running in ”test mode“ throughout 2021.
+As practical as the electronic patient record may be, it is still running in ”test mode“.
 During this time, you can only release your complete ePA to a medical practice.
-The option to release individual documents is not planned in the first year and will only be possible from 2022.
+The option to release individual documents is planned in the near future but is not yet accessible.
 Elementary data protection principles such as ”necessity“ and ”purpose limitation“ would have been disregarded if, for example, a therapist could read one of our psychiatric doctor's letters although you only want to show him an X-ray.

-In addition to this data release, the use of your electronic patient record (ePA) requires a ”suitable terminal device“ such as a smartphone or a tablet computer as the various applications for ePA or electronic prescription have to be installed on one.
+The use of your electronic patient record (ePA) requires a ”suitable terminal device“ such as a smartphone or a tablet computer as the various applications for ePA or electronic prescription have to be installed on one.
 This excludes at least some of our older, impaired or less technically skilled patients.
 They are particularly limited in the possibilities of their ePA and will not be able to view, individually release or delete documents.
 Therefore, we see the intended ”patient sovereignty“ as only partially given.
-But even with a smartphone the usability of the electronic patient record (ePA) can be problematic.
+However, even with a smartphone the usability of the electronic patient record (ePA) can be problematic.
 Some already existing applications for the administration of the ePA apparently have considerable deficiencies, as recent security checks (link to a German website) could show.
 So far, not all of these smartphone applications can be recommended without hesitation.

 The Federal Commissioner for Data Protection (link to a German website Ulrich Kelber has repeatedly issued warnings to health insurance companies.
 He does not see the ePA in line with European data protection laws, in particular the ”General Data Protection Regulation“ (GDPR).

 In principle, we welcome digitalisation in the health care system.
 In our practice, we have been switching from paper-based patient records to fully electronic documentation for several years now.
 Since 2018, we are equipped with eHealth connector and card terminals and connected to the telematics infrastructure (TI).
+Since 1st July 2022 we use the electronic certificate of incapacity for work.
 From our point of view, the TI can be a sensible and secure extension through networking with other medical practices, hospitals, therapists and pharmacies.
 In this way, findings, doctor's letters, laboratory results or MRI images, but also specialist referrals or prescriptions can be exchanged more easily and quickly.
 Duplicate examinations or drug interactions can probably be avoided much more effectively with the help of the TI.

 The transmission through ”Kommunikation im Medizinwesen“ (KIM) is strongly encrypted and signed.
 This opens up the possibility for us to also send your doctor's letters and findings electronically to your other practitioners.
 Although we have been offering email encryption in our practice since 2020 using the free and open source software ”Gnu Privacy Guard (GnuPG)“, this has only been received cautiously by our colleagues.
 Because all medical practices, hospitals and practitioners must be connected to the TI, we now have a uniform, widespread and secured transmission channel.